berry120/jopenlyricslib/README.md

 Attribution
 -----------

-This library was forked from https://github.com/isbm/jopenlyricslib, and various improvements / bugfixes were added.
+This library was forked from [ISBM's original version](https://github.com/isbm/jopenlyricslib).
+Various improvements and bugfixes have since been added.